hwdsl2/setup-ipsec-vpn/README.md

 With [split tunneling](https://wiki.strongswan.org/projects/strongswan/wiki/ForwardingAndSplitTunneling#Split-Tunneling), VPN clients will only send traffic for specific destination subnet(s) through the VPN tunnel.
 Other traffic will NOT go through the VPN tunnel.
 Split tunneling has [some limitations](https://wiki.strongswan.org/projects/strongswan/wiki/ForwardingAndSplitTunneling#Split-Tunneling), and is not supported by all VPN clients.

-Advanced users can optionally enable split tunneling for the <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth ("Cisco IPsec")</a> and/or <a href="docs/ikev2-howto.md" target="_blank">IKEv2</a> modes.
+Advanced users can optionally enable split tunneling for the [IPsec/XAuth ("Cisco IPsec")](docs/clients-xauth.md) and/or [IKEv2](docs/ikev2-howto.md) modes.
 Expand for details.
 IPsec/L2TP mode does NOT support this feature.

 <details>
 <summary>